mesosphere/spark-build/docs/walkthroughs/secure-ml-pipeline.md

 ## Setting up secure HDFS and Kafka
 The Keberos `keytab` is a binary file and cannot be uploaded to the Secret Store directly.
-To use binary secrets in DC/OS 1.10 and 1.11 the binary file must be base64 encoded and the resultant string will be uploaded with the prefix:
+To use binary secrets in DC/OS 1.10 and lower the binary file must be base64 encoded and the resultant string will be uploaded with the prefix:
 `__dcos_base64__<secretname>`, this tells DC/OS to decode the file before placing it in the Sandbox.
+In DC/OS 1.11+, base64 encoding of binary secrets is not necessary.
+You may skip the encoding and update the secret names accordingly in the following example.

 1. Establish correct principals for HDFS and Kafka, assuming you're using the packages from the DC/OS universe.
     **Note** Requires DC/OS EE for file-based secrets.
 Add the following principals to the KDC (Obviously it is